sway

 • screenshot_mode: Represents the mode used for getting the system status via notifications.

-resize_factor represents the amount of pixels a particular window should expand/shrink in size when resizing it.
+resize_factor represents the amount of pixels a particular window should expand/shrink in size when resized.

 set $resize_factor 40px